KRTirtho/spotube/README.md

 ## 📜 ⬇️ Installation guide

-New releases usually appear after 3-4 months.<br />
+New versions usually release every 3-4 months.<br />
-This handy table lists all methods you can use to install Spotube:
+This handy table lists all the methods you can use to install Spotube:

 <table>
   <tr>